ppp-one/cabaret/paper/paper.md

 # Summary

-Astronomical research increasingly relies on realistic simulations to interpret observations, test hypotheses, and develop new analysis techniques. `cabaret` is a Python package designed to simulate astronomical images using the Gaia [@gaia] and 2MASS [@tmass] catalog of stars, providing researchers and educators with a fast, flexible tool for generating synthetic stellar field images.
-The package integrates real astronomical data from Gaia and cross-matched 2MASS with customizable observatory configurations, enabling users to simulate images that accurately reflect site and instrumental conditions. `cabaret` is particularly well-suited for validating data reduction pipelines, training machine learning models, developing observatory control software, and educational applications where simulated astronomical data is needed.
+Astronomical research increasingly relies on realistic simulations to interpret observations, test hypotheses, and develop new analysis techniques. `cabaret` is a Python package designed to simulate astronomical images using the Gaia [@gaia] and cross-matched 2MASS [@tmass] catalog of stars, providing researchers and educators with a fast, flexible tool for generating synthetic stellar field images.
+The package integrates real astronomical data with customizable observatory configurations, enabling users to simulate images that accurately reflect site and instrumental conditions. `cabaret` is particularly well-suited for validating data reduction pipelines, training machine learning models, developing observatory control software, and educational applications where simulated astronomical data is needed.

 # Statement of need